BestCoderDotInfo/ezbackend/_posts/2017-10-29-what-is-the-difference-between-extend-and-include-in-ruby.markdown

 ---
-title: What is the differnece between extend and include in Ruby
+title: What is the difference between extend and include in Ruby
 date: '2017-10-29 09:00'
 comments: true
 categories: Ruby